 Patchouli is a famous plant in the perfumery origin, and intimately linked to the one of Carrement Belle Parfums.
 Discover the story of patchouli and the secrets of this plant full of myths, which fascinates the greatest perfumers.

-Coming from Indonesia and Malaysia, the story of patchouli is made of travels.
+Coming from Indonesia and Malaysia, the origin of patchouli is made of travels.
 Its large hairy and fragrant leaves with white flowers are used for medicinal, cooking or magic purposes to promote financial or love success.
-But the patchouli owes its success in the perfumery to two significant events.
+But the patchouli owes its success in the perfumery to two significant events…

-Since then, patchouli, which must be dosed with an extreme precision for not spoiling a perfume, inspired perfumers who made it the central ingredient of many creations.
-At Carrement Belle also, we paid tribute to the patchouli through two perfumes: ippi patchouli (our first perfume created in 1988), a woody patchouli dedicated to the hippie generation, and kilim, an oriental flowered patchouli that will make you travel to the gates of Orient.
+Since then, patchouli inspired perfumers who made it the central ingredient of many creations.
+But we have to be careful, patchouli must be dosed with an extreme precision for not spoiling a perfume.
+At Carrement Belle also, we paid tribute to the patchouli through two perfumes: ippi patchouli (our first perfume created in 1988), a woody patchouli dedicated to the hippie generation and its eau de parfum claire version, and finally kilim, an oriental flowered patchouli that will make you travel to the gates of Orient.

 And you, do you like perfumes made of patchouli?
 Which is your favorite?